Help & support

 This article is intended to provide general information of an educational nature only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.

-Home Insurance and Car Insurance are provided and issued by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Home Insurance, Landlord Insurance and Car Insurance are provided by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Hollard is the insurer of these general insurance products.
 Hollard is not part of the CBA Group.
-CBA and its related entities do not sell, issue or guarantee the obligations or performance of Hollard or the products Hollard offers, and this insurance product does not represent a deposit with or liability of either CBA or any of its related bodies corporate.
-If you purchase a Home Insurance policy, CBA is paid a commission which is a percentage of your premium.
+CBA does not guarantee the obligations or performance of Hollard or the products Hollard offers.
+Neither CBA, nor any of its related bodies corporate accepts liability or guarantees payment of any claim or benefit in respect of these general insurance products issued by Hollard.
+CBA may be paid a commission if Hollard issues you with a Home, Landlord and/or Car Insurance policy.
+Details are provided in the Financial Services Guide (FSG) by clicking on the link, or by calling 13 1361 for a paper copy.

-For products issued by Hollard, information about the target market can be found within the product’s Target Market Determination available here.
+For products issued by Hollard, information about the target market can be found within the product’s Target Market Determination.

 This information has been prepared without considering your objectives, financial situation or needs.
-You should, before acting on this, consider the appropriateness of the product to your circumstances.
-A Product Disclosure Statement (PDS) is available at all Commonwealth Bank branches, by downloading them from commbank.com.au or by calling 13 2423 and should be considered before making any decisions about this product.
-You should also read the Premium, Excess and Discount Guide (PEDG), Key Facts Sheets (KFS), and Financial Services Guide (FSG) by clicking on the links, or by calling 13 2423 for a paper copy.
+Before making any decision about this product you should consider this information in relation to your own circumstances.
+A Product Disclosure Statement (PDS) is available at all Commonwealth Bank branches, by downloading them from commbank.com.au or by calling 13 1361 and should be considered before making any decisions about this product.
+You should also read the Premium, Excess and Discount Guide (PEDG), Key Facts Sheets (KFS) and Financial Services Guide (FSG) by clicking on the links, or by calling 13 1361 for a paper copy.